Principal: Harriet Wolfe

 Telephone: 020 3198 4072

-We are set in a light and airy wooden clad building surrounded by fantastic secure outdoor space.
-Nestled behind Albemarle Primary School we are a short distance from Southfields tube station ideal for commuting parents.
+We are set in a light and airy wooden clad Early Years building surrounded by fantastic secure outdoor space and an indoor soft play.
+Nestled on the edge of Linden Lodge School we are a short distance from Southfields tube station ideal for commuting parents.
 We enrol children from 9 months to school age.
 We are open from 07:45 – 18:30 offering all year educational day care.

 Seahorse Day Nursery aims to nurture all children’s desire to learn, socialise and gain independence through play and first hand experiences.
 We have two rooms; the Starfish room for children aged 9 – 30 months and the Seahorse room for pre-school aged children from 2.5 – 5 year olds.
 We provide a safe, caring environment in which your child will be able to form secure relationships, learn, make friends and most importantly be happy and have fun.
 The atmosphere is relaxed and nurturing within an attractive and appealing environment.
 We follow a play based pedagogy (Learning through Play) and provide purposeful play based opportunities for each baby, toddler and child.
 This caters for every aspect of child development and allows for natural progression through different stages of the early years.